 By Jay L. Levine on COVID-19 has spurred all sorts of legislation.
 In this episode, Jay discusses some examples of COVID-19-related legislation with John Carney, Chair of Porter Wright’s Health Care Practice and former three-term Ohio state representative.
 The discussion includes Ohio’s recently-enacted qualified immunity legislation (HB 606) as well as some thoughts about future laws that may be on … Continue Reading

-By Jay L. Levine and Luke Fedlam on The NCAA’s legal challenges regarding a student athlete’s ability to financially benefit from their name, image and likeness has ramped up.
+By Jay L. Levine and Porter Wright on The NCAA’s legal challenges regarding a student athlete’s ability to financially benefit from their name, image and likeness has ramped up.
 The league was hit with another class action antitrust lawsuit last week.
 The lawsuit comes on the heels of a decision by the Ninth Circuit affirming a bench trial victory by student-athletes.
 In that … Continue Reading

 By Jay L. Levine and Allen Carter on With any large crisis, litigation follows and that will certainly be the case with the COVID-19 pandemic.
 In the third and final installment of our podcast series on consumer protection and antitrust concerns during COVID-19, Jay Levine, host and partner at Porter Wright, talks to attorney Allen Carter, about the areas where businesses may be … Continue Reading